anytizer/fonts/README.md

-# fonts
+# fonts (work in progress)

-Collection of tools and python scripts to produce Devanagari Fonts.
+Collection of tools and python scripts to produce Devanagari/Nepali font.
-There are repeated strokes in Devanagari, like, vertical stem (danda), horizontal line (dikaa) etc.
+There are repeated strokes in Devanagari/Nepali, like: vertical stem (danda), horizontal line (dikaa, Sanskirt: Shiro Rekha) etc.
-This project identifies unique strokes used so far in a Nepali subset from Devanagari.
+This project identifies unique strokes used so far in a Nepali subset of Devanagari.
 You need to understand basic Nepali writing to understand this project.

 This is a proof of concept work where: